True Crime Reporter® Podcast

 Members of our True Crime Community have asked to learn more about the purpose of SWAT teams.

 SWAT stands for Special Weapons and Tactics.
-It’s a highly trained elite unit selected from rank and file officers who apply.
+It’s a highly trained elite unit selected from rank-and-file officers who apply.

-In the True Crime Reporter™ podcast episode published on July 18, 2022, about the Uvalde School Shooting, Police Waited To Subdue Killer While Uvalde School Children Lay Dying you heard how a SWAT team from the U.S. Border Patrol finally stepped in and ended the mass shooting.
+In the True Crime Reporter™ podcast episode published on July 18, 2022, about the Uvalde School Shooting, Police Waited To Subdue Killer While Uvalde School Children Lay Dying, you heard how a SWAT team from the U.S. Border Patrol finally stepped in and ended the mass shooting.

 SWAT teams grew out of the mass shooting at the University of Texas Tower in Austin a half-century ago.

-In 96 minutes, Charles Whitman, an architectural engineering student cut down nearly 50 people with 150 rifle shots from the 30th-floor observation deck on August 1, 1966.
+In 96 minutes, Charles Whitman, an architectural engineering student, cut down nearly 50 people with 150 rifle shots from the 30th-floor observation deck on August 1, 1966.

 From his perch, three hundred feet above the campus, he methodically picked off victims as far as five blocks away.